Legionnaires Disease

 Bronchoscopy

-Bronchoscopy with or without BAL may be helpful in establishing or excluding the diagnosis if respiratory culture specimens are difficult to obtain.
-BAL fluid gives a higher yield than bronchial wash specimens.
+Bronchoscopy with or without bronchoalveolar lavage (BAL) may be helpful in establishing or excluding the diagnosis if respiratory culture specimens are difficult to obtain.
+Bronchoalveolar lavage fluid gives a higher yield than bronchial wash specimens.

 Lumbar puncture

-This procedure is indicated for patients with altered mental status.
-In uncomplicated LD, the cerebrospinal fluid (CSF) findings are generally normal.
+Lumbar puncture is indicated for patients with altered mental status.
+In uncomplicated LD, the cerebrospinal fluid (CSF) findings generally are normal.

 Thoracentesis